Salutary Neglect in American History, Definition and Meaning

 Salutary Neglect as a Cause of the American Revolution

-The idea of Salutary Neglect was not a cause of the American Revolution or the War for Independence.
-The cause was the reversal of the policy and the attempts by Parliament, the Ministry, and the Crown to impose the will of Britain on the colonies.
+The policy of Salutary Neglect itself was not a cause of the American Revolution or the War for Independence.
+The cause was the reversal of the Salutary Neglect and the attempts by Parliament, the Ministry, and the Crown to impose the will of Britain on the colonies.

 The independent political and economic nature of Americans came to the forefront.
 At first, they resisted with pamphlets and letters, which helped develop the ideology of the American Revolution.
 However, as Britain continued to press the issue and assert its authority by sending troops to the colonies the Americans resented how they were being treated.
 In turn, the troops that were sent to America resented the colonists for how they were treated, especially when colonial legislatures refused to provide funds for food and housing.

 Eventually, the resentment led to fighting between soldiers and colonists that resulted in riots at the Battle of Golden Hill in New York City and the death of five colonists in the Boston Massacre.
 These incidents and others made it clear to the colonists that British officials and soldiers were ready and willing to use violence to bend them to their will.